 Sharing the vision

-On the final day of the programme the Fellows present their plans.
+During the last week of the Programme the Fellows present their plans.